No Win No Fee Employment Law Advocates Wellington. CALL US TODAY 0800 NO WIN NO FEE (0800 669 466)

 We have Advocates available in Wellington who can help you take action if you can’t resolve your employment problems.
 Our experienced, qualified employment law specialists can often sort out your employment law problem very quickly.

 Depending on the situation we either work on a contingency basis (no win no fee, where we take a percentage of what we win for you) or on an hourly rate.
 Often we can help you and your employer resolve your issues without you leaving your job, in this case we charge an hourly rate $250 per hour.

 We can represent you at disciplinary meetings, redundancy meetings, mediation at the Ministry of Business, Innovation and Employment and hearings at the Employment Relations Authority.

-When things have gone too far and the employee/employer relationship is not fixable we can help you by negotiating an exit packages for you when have been made redundant or want to leave your workplace and seek employment elsewhere.
-An exit package can include financial compensation as well as leaving date and sometimes a reference from your employer to move on with your employment in a positive manner.
+When things have gone too far and the employee/employer relationship is not fixable we can help you by negotiating an exit package for you.
+An exit package can include financial compensation , leaving date and sometimes a reference from your employer to move on with your employment in a positive manner.